 The planet is running out of time, so by hosting a house meeting, you’re doing your rebel-best to grow the movement, especially as we countdown to Rebellion.
 Coronavirus has had huge impacts - from global to individual, and as rebels and Local Groups, and we acknowledge going to Rebellion is a personal choice, and we respect each other’s decisions.
 If you aren’t able to attend a rebellion on the street, rebel by hosting these meetings and help spread the truth.

-It’s really up to you - it could be on a video platform which is very lockdown-friendly and accessible, or a socially-distanced gathering for a small number in an open space, or even at work - host as many meetings as you can.
+It’s really up to you - it could be on a video platform which is accessible, or a social gathering for a small number in an open space, or even at work - host as many meetings as you can.

 Try multiple time variations - your friends, family and contacts are probably free at different times.
 And by hosting, many more people will engage with the climate crisis more deeply.